 If your client mentions a need or problem, it’s important to ask questions to fully understand it.
-For example, if your client mentions how dry their skin is, ask questions like why do you think it’s dry, are there times when it’s better or worse and what do you currently use to moisturise?
+For example, if your client mentions how dry their skin is, ask questions like are there times when it’s better or worse and what do you currently use to moisturise?
 By asking lots of questions, you’ll better understand their requirements and be more able to recommend the right products to give them the result they’re trying to achieve.

 Provide a solution or benefit